Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 Finally, as we’ve heard from creators in all corners of the internet, Jarbo says to just get started with whatever you have handy — the rest will come with time, practice and lots of trial and error.

 “My first streams were probably on the PS4, on the PS4 cam and just doing my thing.
-Then I was like… Wait, why can’t I get my thing to do all that cool stuff?… Then I started learning some more.
-Then I’d stream on a Mac, and I was like… Wait, why can’t I get my things to do all these other things?
-And I’m like… Oh, because streaming on a Mac sucks.
+Then I was like, wait, why can’t I get my thing to do all that cool stuff?
+Then I started learning some more.
+Then I’d stream on a Mac, and I was like, wait, why can’t I get my things to do all these other things?
+And I’m like, oh, because streaming on a Mac sucks.
 Then you move to a good PC.”

 Read more from CNN Underscored’s Influenced